RhymeForge ยท Word page

 Why color rhymes the way it does

-Color is two-syllable, its rhyme-relevant vowel sitting on the rounded /ษ”หr/, then it flows into the next line via a liquid.
-In our 54,000-word dictionary the perfect-rhyme pool returns 4 matches, family rhymes 0, additive and subtractive together 16, assonance 3,844, and consonance 910.
+Color is two-syllable, its rhyme-relevant vowel sitting on the back /ษ”หr/, then it spills out through a liquid consonant.
+In our 54,000-word dictionary the perfect-rhyme pool returns 4 matches, family rhymes 0, additive and subtractive together 14, assonance 3,359, and consonance 1163.
 That's a narrow strict column with a very deep slant well beneath it.
 Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
-What matters when you're writing: the ear forgives slants in service of meaning.
-If the strict rhyme is the predictable word, the assonance match will usually hit harder.
-Color is a word where the slant choice almost always reads as more thoughtful than the obvious end-rhyme.
+Writing-tip: don't end every line with the strict rhyme.
+Use the slant columns at the joints and the strict matches at the seams.
+Color works hardest when the slant carries the verse and the strict match closes the chorus.

 More songwriting tools